patsytau/anki_german_a1_vocab/README.md

 This was not a scripted process, and involved quite a lot of spreadsheet and text editor adjustments to get things into a reasonable state.

 I included the additional snippets of vocabulary that appear before the list proper, but without example sentences since none were provided.
-This extra vocabulary is primarily colours, months, days, numbers, units, and other elementary concepts that will likely be useful,
+This extra vocabulary is primarily colours, months, days, numbers, units, and other elementary concepts that will likely be useful.

 The audio was created automatically by google cloud using the AwesomeTTS Update plugin, which saved me a tremendous amount of work, and saved everyone else from having to listen to my voice :)

-## What to expect
+## Card format

 The front of each card is a german word with an example sentence.
 Verbs are provided in the infinitive and nouns with their definite articles.
+The back of each card is a translation of the german word and example sentence.
+Some cards have an additional comment to clarify the context, for instance, indicating if a colleague is male or female.

+Note that sometimes there are set phrases in which transating the word directly does not make sense.
+In such cases the word is not translated, but an ellipsis ('...') is given in place of the word's translation.

 Where a word has multiple translations and sample sentences, these were split into individual notes.
 This avoids a word having only one translation, which may not appear in the translated sample sentence (without it being a tortured rephrasing).

+## Deviations from the Goethe Institute

+Some of the sentences from the Goethe Institute were not brilliant example of the use of a word in context - for instance, "Platz" had an example of "I wohne am Messeplatz 5.".
+However, since addresses are not translated, this would not have been a useful sentence to translate, so I changed it to "Ich wohne neben dem Platz."

+There are a small number of modifications of this nature, or instance, where I have added an additional sentence to distinguish between two common usages of a word.
+These examples are listed exhaustively below:

 ## Last words